-- Identifying the data elements that need to be converted and the source systems - Determining the amount of historical data that will need to be converted - Mapping the relationships between the legacy data that needs to be converted and the data model for the Future System - Identifying the approach to conversion (e.g. automated) - Defining the approach to validating the converted data against legacy data and addressing any data discrepancies - Specifying the approach to managing confidential data - Describing interim deliverables - Defining Roles and Responsibilities - Identifying tools used to perform the transformation - Outlining Tools/approach to track status/progress - If required due to the release strategy, the approach and details regarding integrating with legacy systems and data synchronization - Testing of converted data, including SIT testing within the future system prior to UAT - Defining the approach for ongoing automated data quality testing
+- Identifying the data elements that need to be converted and the source systems and mapping all of the data conversion activities to each phase, wave, or iteration to ensure that conversion is completed prior to the associated UAT period - Determining the amount of historical data that will need to be converted - Mapping the relationships between the legacy data that needs to be converted and the data model for the Future System - Identifying the approach to conversion (e.g. what is automated) - Identifying and the mitigation of risks related to the timely and accurate completion of data migration activities - Defining the approach to validating the converted data against legacy data and addressing any data discrepancies - Specifying the approach to managing confidential data - · Describing interim deliverables - Defining Roles and Responsibilities - Identifying tools used to perform the transformation - Outlining Tools/approach to track status/progress - If required due to the release strategy, the approach and details regarding integrating with legacy systems and data synchronization - Testing of converted data, including System Integration Testing (SIT) testing within the future system prior to UAT - Defining the approach for ongoing automated data quality testing

-2.5.4.2 Data Conversion Testing Report and Results
+2.5.4.2 DATA CONVERSION TESTING REPORT AND RESULTS

-At least thirty (30) calendar days prior to beginning UAT, the Contractor will deliver the Data Conversion Testing Report and Results.
+Within (30) calendar days of the delivery of the Data Conversion Plan, the Contractor will deliver the Data Conversion Testing Report and Results.
 This report will verify that the converted data has been tested and is ready for production prior to performing UAT.
 This will include confirmation that all data that needs to be converted for the release to go-live has been reconciled to the legacy system and verified by the State.
 UAT will not commence until the State has approved the Data Conversion Testing Report and Results.